syslogic/gpr-maintenance-gradle-plugin/README.md

 The official GitHub repositories can be found there: [@GitHub](https://github.com/orgs/GitHub/repositories).

  ---

+This Gradle plugin was inspired by a [discussion](https://github.com/orgs/community/discussions/149386#discussioncomment-14017558).
+And it may well count as another one GitHub Developer Program contribution, as it is built for and with GitHub API.
+I'm using it in another GitHub one workflow: [`androidx-github`](https://github.com/syslogic/androidx-github)

 ### Features

-- It automates the GitHub Packages API.
+- It interacts with the GitHub Packages API.
-- It can list and delete Maven packages.
+- It can list and delete versions and packages.

 ### Development